-The requirements of (a)(3)-(a)(5) do not apply to: (i) exhibits submitted for filing; (ii) papers filed in removed actions prior to removal from the state courts; and (iii) forms provided by the Court.
+The requirements of (a)(3)-(5) do not apply to: (i) exhibits submitted for filing; (ii) papers filed in removed actions prior to removal from the state courts; and (iii) forms provided by the Court.

-(6) Include: (A) a signature block with the name, street address, telephone number, facsimile telephone number, e-mail address, and Florida Bar identification number of all counsel for the party and (B) if the document is not required to be electronically served via CM/ECF, a certificate of service that contains the name, street address, telephone number, facsimile telephone number, and e-mail address of all counsel for all parties, including the attorney filing the pleading, motion, or other paper.
+(6) Include: (A) a signature block with the name, street address, telephone number, e-mail address, and Florida Bar identification number of all counsel for the party and (B) if the document is not required to be electronically served via CM/ECF, a certificate of service that contains the name, street address, telephone number, and e-mail address of all counsel for all parties, including the attorney filing the pleading, motion, or other paper.
 See form available on the Court's website (www.flsd.uscourts.gov).

-- (7) Not be transmitted to the Clerk of the Court or any Judge by facsimile telecopier. - (8) Be submitted with sufficient copies to be filed and docketed in each matter if styled in consolidated cases. - (b) Form of Service and Filing of Documents Via CM/ECF Filed Documents.
-Except those documents exempted under Section 5 of the CM/ECF Administrative Procedures, aAll documents required to be served shall be filed in compliance with the CM/ECF Administrative Procedures; except for: (A) documents exempted under Section 5 of the CM/ECF Administrative Procedures; and (B) documents that are not permitted to be filed at the time of service by rule, statute, or other proscription. however, pPro se parties are exempted from this requirement pursuant to Section 2C of the CM/ECF Administrative Procedures.
-The requirements of paragraphs (a)(2)-(a)(5) above shall apply to documents filed via CM/ECF.
-See Section 3A of the CM/ECF Administrative Procedures. - (c) Restriction on Courtesy Copies.
-Counsel shall not deliver extra courtesy copies to a Judge's Chambers except when requested by a Judge's office. - (d) Notices of Filing; Form and Content.
+(7) Not be transmitted to the Clerk of the Court or any Judge by facsimile.

+(8) Be submitted with sufficient copies to be filed and docketed in each matter if styled in consolidated cases.

+(b) Service and Filing of Documents Via CM/ECF.
+All documents required to be served shall be filed in compliance with the CM/ECF Administrative Procedures; except for: (A) documents exempted under Section 5 of the CM/ECF Administrative Procedures; and (B) documents that are not permitted to be filed at the time of service by rule, statute, or other proscription.
+Pro se parties are exempted from this requirement pursuant to Section 2C of the CM/ECF Administrative Procedures.
+The requirements of paragraphs (a)(2)(5) above shall apply to documents filed via CM/ECF.
+See Section 3A of the CM/ECF Administrative Procedures.

+(c) Restriction on Courtesy Copies.
+Counsel shall not deliver extra courtesy copies to a Judge's Chambers except when requested by a Judge's office.

+(d) Notices of Filing; Form and Content.
 The title of a notice of filing shall include (1) the name and designation of the party (as plaintiff or defendant or the like) on whose behalf the filing is submitted, and (2) a description of the document being filed.
-A notice of filing shall identify by title the pleading, motion or other paper to which the document filed pertains and the purpose of the filing, such as in support of or in opposition to a pending motion or the like. - (e) Consent to Service.
+A notice of filing shall identify by title the pleading, motion or other paper to which the document filed pertains and the purpose of the filing, such as in support of or in opposition to a pending motion or the like.

+(e) Consent to Service.
 Registration as an electronic filing user pursuant to Southern District of Florida CM/ECF Administrative Procedures §3B constitutes consent to receive service electronically pursuant to Fed.
 R. Civ.
 P. 5(b)(2)(E) and Fed.
 R. Crim.
 P. 49 and waiver of any right to receive service by any other means.
 Service of papers required to be served pursuant to Fed.
 R. Civ.
 P. 5(a) and Fed.
 R. Crim.
 P. 39 but not filed, such as discovery requests, may be made via email to the address designated by an attorney for receipt of notices of electronic filings.